Model-Free Learning of Safe yet Effective Controllers: Preliminaries and Problem Statement

-All the accepting states are in the initial component of an LDBA derived from an LTL formula.
-The formula is satisfied by a path if and only if the labels of states on the path trigger an execution that visits some of these accepting states infinitely often.
-The only nondeterministic transitions in an LDBA are the outgoing $\epsilon$-transitions from the states in the initial component.
+We write $\mathcal{A}_\varphi$ to denote an LDBA constructed by an LTL formula $\varphi$.
+All the accepting states of an LDBA $\mathcal{A}_\varphi$ are in the accepting component and $\varphi$ is satisfied by a path if and only if the labels of states on the path trigger an execution that visits some of these accepting states infinitely often.
+The only nondeterministic transitions in an LDBA are the outgoing $\epsilon$-transitions from the states in the initial component $Q_I$.
 When an LDBA consumes the label of a state $L(s)$, it deterministically transitions from its current state $q$ to the state in the singleton set $\delta(q,L(s))$ if $\delta(q,\varepsilon)$ is empty.
-Once the accepting component is reached, it is not possible to make a nondeterministic transition.
-LDBAs can be constructed in a way that any $\epsilon$-transition leads to a state in the accepting component, allowing at most one $\epsilon$-transition in an execution.
-This type of LDBAs are referred to as \emph{suitable}, since they facilitate quantitative model-checking of MDPs \cite{sickert2016} and we henceforth assume that any given LDBA is suitable.
+Once the accepting component $Q_A$ is reached, it is not possible to make a nondeterministic transition.
+LDBAs can be constructed in a way that any $\epsilon$-transition leads to a state in the accepting component, allowing for at most one $\epsilon$-transition in an execution.
+These LDBAs are called \emph{suitable}, as they facilitate quantitative model-checking of MDPs~\cite{sickert2016}, and we henceforth assume that any given LDBA is suitable.

 \textbf{\emph{Safety LTL}} is an important fragment of LTL, which can be used to specify the properties ensuring ``something bad never happens''.
-For instance, any LTL formula in a positive normal form that does not contain any temporal modalities other than $\bigcirc$ and $\square$ is a safety formula \cite{sistla1994,kupferman2001}.
+For instance, any LTL formula in a positive normal form without any temporal modalities other than $\bigcirc$ and $\square$ is a safety formula \cite{kupferman2001}.
 Safety formulas can be translated into simpler automata where the transitions are deterministic and all non-accepting automata states are absorbing, meaning visiting a non-accepting automata state results in rejection.
 We refer these automata as \emph{safety automata} \cite{kupferman2001}.